Homeschooling is more than a method of education – it’s a lifestyle.

-While there’s a lot to love about the freedoms a home-based learning setting provides, there are definitely some unique challenges that homeschool parents need to navigate.
+While there’s a lot to love about the freedom a home-based learning setting provides, there are definitely some unique challenges that homeschooling parents need to navigate.
 Many of these challenges stem from two fundamental characteristics of a homeschool.

 Homeschools are often multi-AGE and multi-USE settings.

 These two aspects can equate to high levels of distraction unless some thought is given to managing them well.

 WARNING: Homeschooling may cause your schedule to look different than the rest of society.
 This can lead to serious side effects such as nasty glares from strangers, self-doubt, and upheaval of existing routines.

 When you have the freedom to tailor your routines to the unique needs of your unique family, your schedule begins to look… well… unique.